THOMASELOVE/500-classes-2025/class03/README.md

 ## Announcements

 1. The [Lab 1](https://thomaselove.github.io/500-2025/lab1.html) answer sketch is posted to our Shared Google Drive.
 Thanks to everyone for submitting it on time.
 I really appreciate that.
-Grades and a little bit of feedback are going up on Canvas, as I finish reviewing each one.
+Grades and a little bit of feedback are on Canvas now.
     - You want to be using R version 4.4.2.
 Our [Software page](https://thomaselove.github.io/500-2025/software.html) has more instructions.
     - I didn't load [the `easystats` framework](https://easystats.github.io/easystats/) in my sketch for Lab 1.
 It's a perfectly reasonable thing to do, though, and if you're unfamiliar with it, it's worth learning about.
 The [431 Book](https://thomaselove.github.io/431-book/) has a lot of details.